Female Peronist Party: Ideology

 The Female Peronist Party focused on promoting the rights of women and the poor, and improving the social conditions of the marginalized parts of the Argentine population.
 It was credited with ensuring the inclusion of the universal suffrage for women in the Peronist constitution, and was a core part of the Peronist movement - it was very independent within the movement, included more than half a million members, and is considered to have significantly raised the electoral dominance of Peronism.
 It was a part of the tripartite structure of the Peronist Party, with other two branches being the Male Peronist Party and the Labor Union Branch.
+The Female Peronist Party was Eva's "personal fief, with no party bigwigs allowed to interfere", and her own political views were also the party's.

+Evita and her movement was considered to represented left-wing politics within Peronism, and "advanced the combination of nationalism and social democracy that marked the Peronist movement."
+Although Peronism in itself is considered left-of-centre, the Female Peronist Party was seen as "particularly progressive".
+The biographer of Juan and Eva Perón, Jill Hedges, notes that Che Guevara and Fidel Castro considered Juan "the leader of an Argentine brand of revolutionary socialism", although she argues that "if there was a leader of an Argentine brand of revolutionary socialism, it was Evita and not her cautious husband".
+Economically, the Female Peronist Party advocated nationalization and state control programs and further advances to worker rights.

 After Evita's death in 1952, the new leader of the party, Delia Parodi, successfully pushed the divorce project by promoting it as part of Evita's feminist plan (although Evita had never mentioned such a law).
 The divorce law passed, and was hailed as ensuring "the right to happiness in lasting love and a respectable marriage" by Parodi.
-The law favored women, and a result Argentine divorce ruligs between 1952 and 1955 tended to favor female plaintiffs.
+The law favored women, and a result Argentine divorce rulings between 1952 and 1955 tended to favor female plaintiffs.

 Moira Fradinger argued that the Female Peronist Party represented 'modern feminism'.
 Despite its feminist orientation however, the rhetoric of Eva and her party was described as conservative and traditional regarding its stance on gender roles.
 In her speeches, Eva often "positioned women as inferior to men and relegated them to their supposed “natural” place in the domestic realm."
 When commenting on the limited representation of women in the 1951 Argentine election, she remarked: "We are used to sacrifice [on men's behalf], which for us women is the most natural thing in the world."
 Peronist schoolbooks provided celebrated women's suffrage, but also declared that the political rights and duties of women "should be carried out for the happiness of others", and that "women's concerns were confined mainly to the home, which was their great and irrevocable destiny."
+Hedges argues that Eva and her movement was "was in no way feminist", and wrote: